jnsofini/Machine-Learning/README.md

 # Regression-Tasks
-An implementation of machine learning regression problems using Python
+An implementation of real-world machine learning regression problems using Python